- Home

 Make sure to use the Budgeted Expenses column for these entries.
 It means that you have that money available to spend.

-Click Save Changes at the top of the budget when you are finished setting this up.
+Click Save Changes when you are finished setting this up.

 Now, when you have $400 worth of expenses for the Special Project, you can allocate them to the Special Projects Carryover from last year category.
 Anything more would go against this year’s budget.